-Professor Williams has returned to Tribunal-commissioned research, recently completing a report for the North-Eastern Bay of Plenty Inquiry (Wai 1750).
+Professor Williams has returned to Tribunal-commissioned research, and he has recently completed a report for the North-Eastern Bay of Plenty Inquiry (Wai 1750).

-In addition to his career as a scholar, Professor Williams has a public profile for activism as a member of the Citizens Association for Racial Equality, participating in anti-racism protests in the late 1970s and the 1980s.
+In addition to his career as a scholar, Professor Williams has a public profile for activism as a member of the Citizens Association for Racial Equality and for participating in antiracism protests in the late 1970s and the 1980s.
 He is also a long-term legal adviser to Ngāti Whātua Ōrākei, is a priest in the Anglican Church, and was a legal adviser to Te Pīhopatanga o Aotearoa (the Māori Anglican Synod).